Katsuyori Shibata: Injury and hiatus (2017–2021)

-Return (2021–present)
+In-ring return and departure (2021–2023)

 On the final night of G1 Climax 31 on October 21, 2021, Shibata wrestled Zack Sabre Jr. in a 5-minute UWF rules exhibition which ended in a draw.
 Afterwards, Shibata spoke to the crowd and said that he feels good, and the next time he steps in that ring it will be a proper wrestling match.
 On December 15, 2021, Shibata made the announcement that he would wrestle at the January 4, 2022, Wrestle Kingdom 16 event, his first official match since April 2017.
 In this event, Shibata defeated Ren Narita.
+Shibata departed from NJPW in December 2023 after signing with AEW, ending his 11-year tenure in the promotion.

+In October 2024, it was revealed that the relationship between Shibata and NJPW had soured due to Shibata "going into business for himself" by audibling his Wrestle Kingdom 16 match with Narita into a proper wrestling match, when it was scheduled to be under "catch wrestling rules" with no strikes being allowed.

+Brief return (2025)

+Shibata returned to NJPW on January 4, 2025 at Wrestle Kingdom 19, where he came to the aid of Hiroshi Tanahashi from an attack by House of Torture.
+Shibata then challenged Tanahashi to a match the next night at Wrestle Dynasty, which Tanahashi accepted.
+At Wrestle Dynasty, Shibata wrestled Tanahashi in a 5-minute exhibition which ended in a draw.

-Revolution Pro Wrestling (2016–2017)
+Revolution Pro Wrestling (2016–2017, 2023)

 In addition to the United States, through their working relationship with NJPW, he debuted for UK-based Revolution Pro Wrestling (RPW) at their Summer Sizzler 2016 event on July 10, unsuccessfully challenging Zack Sabre Jr. for the British Heavyweight Championship.
 In November 2016, Shibata returned to RPW at Global Wars UK, a cross-promoted show with NJPW.
 On first night, he defeated Zack Sabre Jr. to win the British Heavyweight Championship, and then successfully defended the title against Chris Hero on second night.
 On January 21, 2017, Shibata made another successful title defense against Matt Riddle at RPW's High Stakes event.
 He lost the title back to Sabre at NJPW's 45th anniversary show on March 6 thanks to an assist from Minoru Suzuki and Suzuki Gun.

+Shibata made his return to RPW at the company's 11th anniversary show on August 26, 2023, teaming with El Phantasmo to defeat Bullet Club War Dogs, David Finlay and Gabriel Kidd.